bmatsuo/hexgrid/README.md

-*hexgrid version 1.1_2*
+*hexgrid version 1.1_5*

 About hexgrid
 =============

-Package hexgrid implements an n by m hexagonal grid.
+Package hexgrid implements an n by m hex-tile grid for use in games.

 A grid can be used in games with a hex-tile layout such as the games of Hex, Settlers of Catan, and Sid Meier's Civilization 5.

-The Grid object has indexable tiles, vertices, and edges.
-The tiles, vertices, and edges can be used to hold arbitrary objects.
-And is navigatable as a graph no matter whether a game uses tile connections, vertex connections, or both.

 Documentation
 =============